-During my time there I stayed with Claire on a farm outside of Denver and got to experience a more rural area, helped harvest veggies and learned about farms.
-I got to do my first corn maze with Claire and her daughter, which took us about 40 minutes and lots of debating.
-I also got just as much excitement inside of Denver visiting an old friend downtown, exploring on my own.
-I also met an awesome couple at a beer festival with a full sized bus they were living and traveling in!
-In the middle of downtown Denver!
-Meeting other school bus folks outside of burning man was exciting...
+I stayed with Claire on a farm outside of Denver and got to experience a more rural area and settle into a slower speed.
+On the farm I helped harvest veggies and learned quite a bit.
+I got to do my first corn maze with Claire and her daughter, which took us 40 minutes and lots of debating.
+I also took a trip into Denver, visiting an old friend downtown, and exploring on my own.
+I befriended a kind couple at a beer festival with an impressive full sized bus they were living and traveling in, parked in the middle of downtown Denver!
+Meeting others who travel in a school bus was fun and exciting.

-Crossing into Colorado was... exciting and stressful.
-The bus transmission was definitely on its way to the transmission graveyard.
-I had contacted with a wonderful woman named Claire through helpx.org to stay with her in exchange for working about 25 hours a week.
-I used this site before and did a work away in Scotland.
-She is a world champion Tibetan Terrier breeder, and I helped her with her dogs and all the cute puppies!
-While the bus was in the shop (unfortunately getting a whole new transmission), she kindly lent me her car, cooked for me and just was full of awesome stories about her working as an archeologist in Israel and more.
+Crossing into Colorado was exciting and stressful.
+The bus transmission was definitely on it's way to the transmission graveyard.
+I had contacted with a wonderful woman named Claire through helpx.org to stay with her for free in exchange for working 25 hours a week.
+I had previously used this site before, and did a "work away" exchange in Scotland.
+Claire is a world champion Tibetan Terrier breeder, and I helped her with her dogs and all the adorable new born puppies.
+While the bus was in the shop (unfortunately getting a whole new transmission), Claire kindly lent me her car, cooked for me, and told awesome stories about her work as an archeologist in Israel.

-Of course I really enjoyed my time in Boulder.
-I did the Arches hike and some other hikes around the Flatirons.
-I met an awesome guy my age named Quinn at the Laughing Goat, while he was working.
-He generously showed me around beautiful Boulder and even took me to a party.
-Boulder is rad.
-I seriously loved it, but it's so refreshing hanging with a local, let alone someone I can get into deep talks with about life, art and what it really means to be happy.
+Another area of Colorado I enjoyed was the city of Boulder.
+I went hiking up the Arches trail and some other hikes around the Flatirons.
+Met a friend around my age named Quinn at the Laughing Goat, while he was working.
+He generously offered to show me around beautiful Boulder and even took me to a house party.
+Quinn was so refreshing, someone I could get into deep conversations with about life, art and what it really means to be happy.